 Lab Results Should Be Considered Along With How You Feel

-When discussing thyroid blood tests with your healthcare practitioner your individual symptoms should be carefully considered along with your thyroid blood test results.
+When discussing your lab report with your healthcare practitioner your results should be carefully considered with how you feel.

 Low thyroid symptoms are significant indicators that your thyroid is not working well.
 The most common symptoms include fatigue, feeling the cold, dry skin and hair, low libido, menstrual irregularities, mood changes, low blood pressure, heart palpitations, hair loss, muscle weakness, and stubborn weight gain.

 If you have a history of thyroid problems in your family you should definitely mention this to your healthcare practitioner.

 Before You Test T3

 Medications containing T4, T4/T3 combination, or single T3 are usually prescribed when your thyroid hormone levels are low.